microbecode/zk-languages/README.md

 # Various ZK languages

-This repository introduces various ZK languages via a simple program, which is as similar as possible for each language.
+This repository introduces various ZK languages (DSLs) via a simple program, which is as similar as possible for each language.

+The aim is to demonstrate the syntax of each language, how it can be utilized and whether there is an ecosystem for smart contracts around it.

-The used program has the following characteristics:
+The used stand-alone program has the following characteristics:

 - It has two inputs: `a` and `b`.
 Of these, `a` is a private input (if the language supports privacy) and `b` is public
 - It has one public output, which is the multiple of `a` and `b`.